aviv-b/DbAlert/README.md

 - QueryCondition  - Sql query condition for alert.
 - TriggerValue - An string value compared against 'queryCondition' result if they equals then alert message will be send.
-- AlertMessage - The Alert Message.
+- AlertMessage - The alert message.
-- Active  - Enable or Disable the alert operation.
+- Active  - Enable or disable the alert operation.
-- Mails  - List of repcients mail address.
+- Mails  - List of recipients email addresses.

 ## SMTP settings
 - Server